BigDataBiology/argNorm/docs/api.md

 Normalizers classes for specific tools which normalize ARG annotation outputs.
 Same functionality as CLI.

 All normalizers have 2 parameters:
 * database (str): name of database.
-Can be: argannot, deeparg, megares, ncbi, resfinderfg and sarg.
+Can be: argannot, deeparg, megares, ncbi, resfinderfg, sarg, groot-db, groot-core-db, groot-card, groot-argannot, and groot-resfinder.
 * is_hamronized (bool, False by default): whether or not the ARG annotation output has been processed by the hamronization package.

-> Note: the database parameter only needs to be specified for AbricateNormalizer. ncbi, deeparg, resfinder, sarg, megares, argannot, resfinderfg are the supported databases.
+> Note: the database parameter only needs to be specified for AbricateNormalizer and GrootNormalizer. ncbi, deeparg, resfinder, sarg, megares, argannot, resfinderfg are the supported databases for AbricateNormalizer and groot-db, groot-core-db, groot-argannot, groot-resfinder, and groot-card are the supported databases for GrootNormalizer.

 Available normalizers:
 * argnorm.normalizers.ARGSOAPNormalizer